JGBs slightly lower in thin trade as investors await BOJ plans

-TOKYO, June 29 Japanese government bonds edged down in thin activity on Thursday, as investors waited for the Bank of Japan to reveal details of its regular bond-purchasing operations for July.
+TOKYO, June 29 (Reuters) - Japanese government bonds edged down in thin activity on Thursday, as investors waited for the Bank of Japan to reveal details of its regular bond-purchasing operations for July.

 The central bank will disclose the details of its buying intentions in each zone for next month on Friday.
 The BOJ kept its ranges intact in June, after trimming the amount of shorter-dated JGBs it bought compared with previous months in May and April.